7 Best Mandarin Schools in China Compared & Ranked (2023)

 With over 110 reviews giving a 4.8 out of 5 rating on Trustpilot, LTL got excellent recommendations from former students.
 A lot of reviews mentioned they loved the school’s online program and called it the best way to learn Chinese without actually being in China.

-With 11 USD for a group class and 26 USD for a 1-on-1 class (15 classes/month deal), this is not a low-budget school.
+With nearly 20 USD for a group class and 40 USD for a 1-on-1 class (20 classes/week deal), this is not a low-budget school.
 But quality has its price and LTL school can easily prove why it is worth it!